Towards a Science of AI Agent Reliability

 \section{A Cross-Domain Perspective of Reliability}

-Before defining reliability metrics for AI agents, we take a step back to ask the foundational question: what \emph{is} reliability, and how have engineering disciplines with long traditions of building dependable systems approached it?
-This section synthesizes decades of practice from safety-critical engineering into a unified decomposition, connecting each dimension to existing work in machine learning.

-To that end, we survey reliability practices across safety-critical industries---aviation, nuclear power, automotive systems, and industrial process control---to identify recurring evaluation dimensions (see Appendix~\ref{appendix:safety-critical} for details).
-Despite substantial differences in technology, regulation, and risk tolerance, four dimensions emerge, summarized in Table~\ref{tab:cross_domain}.
-This convergence across independent fields suggests these dimensions capture fundamental aspects of reliability rather than domain-specific concerns.
+Before defining reliability metrics for AI agents, we ask a foundational question: what \emph{is} reliability?
+This section synthesizes decades of practice from safety-critical engineering into a unified decomposition, connecting each dimension to existing machine learning research.
+We survey reliability practices across industries, including aviation, nuclear power, automotive, and process control, to identify recurring evaluation dimensions (see Appendix~\ref{appendix:safety-critical}).
+Despite differences in technology and risk tolerance, four core dimensions emerge (Table~\ref{tab:cross_domain}), suggesting they capture fundamental aspects of reliability rather than domain-specific concerns.

-\begin{dimensionbox} \textbf{(Consistency):} \textit{Does the system behave the same way when run multiple times under the same conditions?} \end{dimensionbox} Across safety-critical domains, variance itself is treated as a liability: flight-critical software must behave deterministically, reactor protection systems must respond identically each time conditions warrant shutdown, and process control systems flag unexpected variance before it cascades into larger problems.
-The principle is that \emph{even acceptable average performance becomes problematic when high variance makes outcomes unpredictable}.
-While ML research has documented numerous instances of this problem—including prompt sensitivity~\citep{razavi2025prompt}, floating-point non-determinism~\citep{he2025nondeterminism}, and a growing disconnect between capability and consistency~\citep{wang2025consistency}— these are typically treated as isolated phenomena rather than symptoms of a unified reliability deficit.
-Recent efforts have begun to formalize these individual concerns; for instance, evaluating consistency by prioritizing pass$\wedge k$~\citep{yao2024tau} over traditional pass$@k$.~\footnote{pass$@k$ measures best-case capability by requiring at least one success in $k$ attempts, whereas pass$\wedge k$ measures strict consistency by demanding success across all $k$ attempts.} However, a comprehensive framework connecting these ad-hoc observations to safety-critical engineering practice remains largely absent.
+\begin{dimensionbox} \textbf{(Consistency):} \textit{Does the system behave the same way when run multiple times under identical conditions, or are outcomes highly variable?} \end{dimensionbox} Across safety-critical domains, variance is a liability: flight software and reactor protections must respond deterministically, as \emph{even acceptable average performance becomes problematic when high variance makes outcomes unpredictable}.
+While ML research notes issues like prompt sensitivity~\citep{razavi2025prompt}, floating-point non-determinism~\citep{he2025nondeterminism}, and evaluating consistency via pass$\wedge k$~\citep{yao2024tau}, these are typically treated as isolated phenomena rather than symptoms of a unified reliability deficit.